abevoelker/pdf_ravager/README.md

 Adobe.
 The minimum XHTML and CSS elements that a standards-compliant XFA processor (e.g. Adobe Reader) must support are also listed there and can be used as a guide.

+**Note**: Rich text values are not HTML-escaped or sanitized in any way.
+It is suggested that you call `CGI.escape_html` on user-supplied input.

 ### Checkbox Groups
 Because there is no such thing as a "checkbox group," the